kelngu/python-for-math/README.md

 * Taken with Professor Martin Weissman during the Winter of 2021 (In Progress).

-# Brief Notebook Assignment Desription:
+# Brief Notebook Assignment Description:

 * Notebook #0 - My First Python3 Notebook: A brief introduction to the GitHub + CoLab + Jupyter + Python ecosystem.
-* Notebook #1 - An Introduction to Computing with Python: An introduction to using Python as a calculator and to implementing a loop structure.
+* Notebook #1 - Computing with Python: An introduction to using Python as a calculator and to implementing a loop structure.
 * Notebook #2 -

 # Notes: